Agile Scrum Methodology | Scrum life cycle Phases and basics

 This article describes agile SDLC (software development life cycle), agile scrum methodology and scrum life cycle phases and agile scrum basics.
 It compares scrum vs waterfall models with respect to its benefits in software development & maintenance.
-It also covers basic terminologies used in agile scrum methodology.
+It also covers terminologies used to understand agile scrum methodology basics.

 What is Scrum?